In this article, we share four website tips that'll help you improve your guest experience and increase party revenue.

-That night, Betsy can check availability, book a time, and pay a deposit within minutes.
-She becomes the hero as her son, and his classmates have the time of their lives.
+Best yet, her son and his classmates have the time of their lives.
 “This was the best birthday party ever!”
-Jonny says.
+Brayden says.

-Betsy goes back to her ordinary life, but as a more seasoned and experienced birthday party planner.
-She now knows what to avoid and what to look for when it comes time to planning Janet’s birthday party that’s now right around the corner!
+After the fun, Christina goes back to regular life, but as a more seasoned and experienced birthday party planner.
+She now knows what to avoid and what to look for when it comes time to planning Taylor’s birthday party that’s now right around the corner!

 With this story, you can identify the steps a busy mom goes through in her process of getting the job done.
 By doing so, we start thinking less like a business owner and more like your customers.

 Effectively marketing your FEC or event venue doesn't have to feel like rocket science.